Node bipartition for rigidity and localization of networks with heterogeneous sensing: Proof of Proposition

 Combining with RoD constraints, we can conclude that the variable $x=\frac{d_{14}}{d_{12}}>0$ satisfies

-Then a direct geometrical observation provides that the shape of a quadrilateral is uniquely determined if and only if this equation has a unique positive solution.
-Note that for a given framework, this equation always has a feasible positive solution.
+Then a direct geometric observation provides that the shape of a quadrilateral is uniquely determined if and only if there exists a unique feasible solution to (\ref{eq:qu3}).
+Note that this equation always has a feasible positive solution.
 If $\kappa_{413}=1$, i.e., $d_{14}=d_{34}$, this equation degenerates into a linear equation.
-Consequently, the uniqueness of positive solutions is guaranteed.
+Consequently, the uniqueness is guaranteed.
 Otherwise, $d_{14}\neq d_{34}$.
-Under this setting, to ensure a unique positive solution, there exist two possibilities:\\ (a) There exist two equal positive roots.
+Under this setting, to ensure a unique feasible solution, there exist two cases:\\ (a) There exist two equal positive solutions to (\ref{eq:qu3}).
 Consequently, the discriminant of this quadratic equation is 0, i.e.,

 Thus, we have